aria-ml/dataeval/docs/source/reference/glossary.md

     ![binary accuracy example](../_static/images/reference/binary_accuracy_example.png)

+Anderson-Darling Test
+    A non-parametric statistical test for comparing distributions that places greater weight on differences in the tails compared to tests like the {term}`Kolmogorov-Smirnov (K-S) test<Kolmogorov-Smirnov (K-S) Test>` or {term}`Cramér-von Mises (CVM) Test<Cramér-von Mises (CVM) Test>`.
+The Anderson-Darling test measures weighted squared differences between two empirical cumulative distribution functions, with its weighting function emphasizing discrepancies at the distribution extremes.
+This makes it particularly powerful for detecting {term}`drift<Drift>` in heavy-tailed distributions or scenarios where tail behavior is critical, such as in safety-critical computer vision applications where rare edge cases (extreme lighting conditions, unusual object poses) must be detected.
+The test is commonly used in quality control and reliability engineering, and in the context of machine learning, it serves as a sensitive method for identifying distributional shifts that might indicate model degradation.

 Artificial Intelligence (AI)
     Artificial Intelligence, or AI, is technology that enables computers and machines to simulate human intelligence and problem-solving capabilities.
 It is modeled after the decision-making processes of the human brain that can ‘learn’ from available data and make increasingly more accurate classifications or predictions over time.
 For the applications in DataEval, Neural Networks are the main modeling method.